sauravhathi/myperfectice-automation-tool/README.md

 6. Click on the extension icon
 7. Enter the test series name
 8. Click on 'Start'
-9. Wait for the test to complete
+9. Wait for the opening of the test page
+10. Click on 'STQ' to start attempting questions

+`Note:` If you are getting an error, try reloading the page and then use the extension.

 ## How it works

-1. It opens the test series page
-2. It opens the resume test page
+1. The extension injects a script into the page to automate the process of taking tests.

 ## How to contribute